5 ways AI is transforming supply chain analytics

-Artificial intelligence (AI) has revolutionized applications from detecting financial fraud to diagnosing cancer, but it is also tailor-made for improving modern supply chain operations.
-While supply chain leaders are already using AI to dramatically drive efficiency gains, the impact of AI in supply chain analytics and supply chain automation is just beginning to be fully understood and appreciated.
-As of December 2020, only 12% of supply chain managers reported utilizing AI as part of their supply chain management process.
+Artificial intelligence (AI) has revolutionized applications from detecting financial fraud to diagnosing cancer, but it is also a valuable solution for improving today’s supply chain operations.
+While supply chain leaders are already using AI technology to dramatically drive efficiency gains and make data-driven decisions, the impact of AI in supply chain analytics and automation is just beginning to be fully understood and appreciated.
+As of December 2020, only 12% of supply chain managers reported using AI as part of their supply chain management process.

 Because of the vast amount of data involved in modern supply chain management, and because of the propensity for human error to create critical and pervasive issues, AI’s proficiency at streamlining and automating supply chain management is game-changing.

-Here are five ways supply chain operations can use AI and supply-chain analytics to increase their efficiency, reliability and effectiveness.
+Here are five use cases where supply chain operations can use AI and supply chain analytics to increase their efficiency, reliability and effectiveness.

 1. Automating and improving visual inspection

-Logistics organizations have used cameras for many years, to store pictures of packages and bar codes so that there was a record in case of a dispute over accountability for packages that were damaged or delivered to the wrong recipient.
-But machine vision infuses cameras with something approaching a human’s ability to make sense of what those cameras see.
-By leveraging an approach to artificial intelligence called machine learning, cameras can be trained to “look” for the existence of a readable bar code, to make sure a cardboard box isn’t coming apart or even to identify that that large round object with the irregular tread pattern is a tire and not a hula-hoop.
+Logistics organizations have used cameras for many years to store pictures of packages and barcodes in case of a dispute over packages that were damaged or delivered to the wrong recipient.
+However, machine vision allows cameras to approach a human’s ability to make sense of what those cameras see.
+By leveraging a method of artificial intelligence called machine learning, cameras can be trained to “look” for the existence of a readable barcode, to make sure a cardboard box isn’t damaged or even to identify that a large round object with an irregular tread pattern is a tire and not a hula-hoop.

 2. Facilitating more accurate inventory management

 AI systems can help organizations spend only as much as is necessary on holding and carrying costs.
-Because AI systems can hold and process so much data, accurately and efficiently, their use can dramatically reduce inventory-related losses.
+Because they can hold and process so much data accurately and efficiently, AI systems can dramatically reduce inventory-related losses.

-For example, an AI data model could be created to process images of address labels.
-Besides learning to spot labels with missing information or that are positioned on packages improperly, they can also calculate which warehouse to ship from, how to most efficiently store remaining inventory and how and when to place new “just in time” orders to replenish stocks.
+For example, an AI data model can be created to process images of address labels.
+Beyond learning to spot labels with missing information or labels improperly positioned on packages, an AI system can also calculate which warehouse to ship from, how to most efficiently store remaining inventory, and how and when to place new “just in time” orders to replenish stocks.

 3. Improving delivery time and reliability

-Distribution organizations that use AI to optimize their delivery processes have reported up to 20% efficiency increases.
-For example, UPS’s AI-based ORION fleet management system cuts fuel costs by 9 million gallons a year, just by showing drivers how to avoid time-consuming left-hand turns.
+Distribution organizations that use AI technology to optimize their delivery processes have reported up to 20% efficiency increases.
+For example, the AI-based ORION fleet management system used by UPS cuts fuel costs by 9 million gallons a year, just by showing drivers how to avoid time-consuming left-hand turns.
 The company has said that every mile cut from its drivers’ daily rounds thanks to Orion saves $50 million.

-AI is a natural match to use in concert with technology like GPS and telemetry.
-This combination reduces delivery time by increasing efficiencies across the supply chain, and especially from the time a product leaves a warehouse.
+AI is a natural match to use in concert with other technologies like GPS and telemetry.
+This combination reduces delivery time by increasing efficiencies across the entire supply chain, especially from the time a product leaves a warehouse.

-• Facilitates optimal organization of the warehouse for fastest distribution
+• Facilitate optimal organization of the warehouse for fastest distribution

-• Identifies the most useful local warehousing facilities to reduce unnecessary shipping where possible
+• Identify the most useful local warehousing facilities to reduce unnecessary shipping wherever possible

-• Isolates areas where products can, or should, be produced more locally to reduce transportation cost
+• Isolate areas where products can or should be produced more locally to reduce transportation costs

-• Optimizes delivery routes with real-time GPS and weather data, order configuration and last-mile operations
+• Optimize delivery routes with real-time GPS and weather data, order configuration and last-mile operations

 All of these pieces combine to create a more streamlined delivery process that can get products into the hands of consumers more quickly than ever.